NIFK22002U Global Forests and People

 Type of assessment details

 Students are assessed based on (i) their completion of exercises throughout the course (such as multiple-choice exercises) and (ii) through two teacher commented essays.
-Completion of exercises and essays count 20% and 80% respectively towards the final mark.
+Completion of exercises and essays counts 20% and 80%, respectively, towards the final mark.
 Students typically complete exercises each week and have around three weeks to prepare each essay.

-The final grade is calculated as the above sum accumulated sum (in percentage), and you pass if the average grade is 02 or above (equivalent to a total course score of minimum 50%)
+The final grade is calculated as the above-accumulated sum (in percentage), and you pass if the average grade is 02 or above (equivalent to a total course score of a minimum of 50%)

 Aid